WillBrown2000/zero2prod/README.md

    - You should see workflow runs for this repository (name: CI).

 3) Inspect failures
-   - Select a run → select a job (build-test-lint) → open the failing step to see full logs and error messages.
+  - Select a run → select a job (lint | build | test) → open the failing step to see full logs and error messages.
   - You can re-run jobs from the IDE if your permissions allow it.

+CI workflow overview (parallel jobs)

+- lint: Runs rustfmt check and Clippy with -D warnings.
+- build: Builds the project with cargo build.
+- test: Starts Postgres, runs migrations (sqlx), and executes cargo test.
+This job is isolated from others and can run in parallel with lint/build.

+All three jobs run in parallel on GitHub Actions to reduce total CI time.
+Each job sets up the Rust toolchain and uses build caching to further improve performance.

 Alternative: use GitHub CLI from your terminal